Think back to when you first started learning English.

 For some people, this means that we start working on building confidence in conversation and improving communication skills.

-For others, it’s working on reducing their accent and improving their stress and intonation.
+For others, it’s working on finding their voice and improving their stress and intonation.

 It can also be increasing vocabulary related to their specific field of work or study, or working on language and expressions used in casual conversation.